gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-09/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   https://github.com/gruntwork-io/module-server/pull/18: The `attach-eni` script will now automatically configure route tables on Debian servers.
-This should allow ENIs to work "automagically" just like they do on Amazon Linux.
-This release is backwards compatible from an API perspective, but we've bumped the minor version number to indicate that it's a fairly large change in terms of behavior.
+This should allow ENIs to work &quot;automagically&quot; just like they do on Amazon Linux.
+This release is backwards compatible from an API perspective, but we&apos;ve bumped the minor version number to indicate that it&apos;s a fairly large change in terms of behavior.

 </div>